 All grades attempted will be considered.
-These include courses passed, courses failed, courses from which student withdrew officially or unofficially, repeated courses*.
+These include courses passed, courses failed, courses from which student withdrew officially or unofficially, and repeated courses.

 There will be a measure of “pace” at which the student is progressing.
 This is calculated by dividing the cumulative credit hours earned by the cumulative credit hours attempted.
 SAP is maintained if the student is achieving the appropriate GPA and the “pace” measure is equal to 67% or higher and the student has not reached the 150% maximum time frame allowed for their degree program.

 Students are eligible for federal financial aid if they have attempted below 150% of the hours required to complete their degree program.
-Determine the total credit hours required for your degree and multiply that figure by 1.50.
-(Example: If 120 hours are required to complete the degree, then multiply 120 hours x 1.50 = 180.
-The maximum allowable attempted hours for the degree program is 180.)
+Determine the total credit hours required for your degree and multiply that figure by 1.50 (Example: If 120 hours are required to complete the degree, then multiply 120 hours x 1.50 = 180.
+The maximum allowable attempted hours for the degree program is 180).

-Unlimited repeated courses can be funded with federal aid if the student has not passed the course previously while at Manhattan.
+- Unlimited repeated courses can be funded with federal aid if the student has not passed the course previously while at Manhattan.

-Only one repeated course can be funded with federal aid if the student has previously completed the course with a passing grade.
+- Only one repeated course can be funded with federal aid if the student has previously completed the course with a passing grade.

 Students are notified at the conclusion of the Spring semester of any failure to meet federal Satisfactory Academic Progress requirements.
 At the time of the review, students will be placed in an initial category of ‘Good Standing’ or ‘Revoke.’
 Good standing designates the student has met progress standards and is eligible for aid for the following academic year.
 Revoke designates the student has not met SAP standards and is no longer eligible to receive aid for the upcoming aid year.
 If a student fails to achieve satisfactory academic progress at that time, the institution cannot award and disburse future financial aid to the student.

-Students who do not meet SAP have two options – (a) attend at their own expense without the use of Title IV funding and work towards regaining eligibility.
+- Attend college at their own expense without the use of Title IV funding and work towards regaining eligibility.

 If the appeal is denied, students are not eligible to receive federal aid and can choose to attend at their own expense.